 Michael J. Eig, the founder and owner of the firm, has been practicing special education law and advocacy in the metropolitan D.C. area since 1975.
 His educational background includes degrees in cultural anthropology and education from Brandeis University (1970), a master’s in education and social policy from Harvard University (1972), and a J.D. from Georgetown University Law Center (1975).

 Paula A. Rosenstock holds a B.A. in psychology from Tufts University, magna cum laude, and a J.D. from The George Washington University Law School.
 She was admitted to the Virginia Bar in 2003, the District of Columbia Bar in 2005, and the Maryland Bar in 2014.
 She is admitted to practice before all courts in the Commonwealth of Virginia, including the Supreme Court of Virginia.

-Meghan M. Probert holds a B.A. in history and Spanish from Saint Michael’s College, cum laude, and a J.D. from George Mason University School of Law.
-She is a member of the District of Columbia Bar.
+Meghan M. Probert holds a B.A. in History and Spanish from Saint Michael’s College, cum laude, and a J.D. from George Mason University School of Law.
+She is a member of the District of Columbia Bar as well as numerous federal courts.
 During law school, Ms. Probert was a member of the Journal of Law, Economics & Policy.
-She worked with the public defender’s office in Loudon County, Virginia, as well as with various civil litigation firms in northern Virginia specializing in insurance defense, real estate, and immigration.
+She worked with the Public Defender’s Office in Loudoun County, Virginia, as well as with various civil litigation firms in northern Virginia specializing in insurance defense, real estate, and immigration.

 Matthew B. Bogin has been helping families with special needs members throughout the D.C. metropolitan area for over thirty-five years.
 He is well-respected for his championing the varying rights of special needs clients.
 Currently, his particular focus is ensuring that families with special needs members complete and review planning to ensure a successful future for these children.